jcsilva7/AI-Setup-Helper-AC/README.md

 - There are rate limits, so you make to many requests in a short period of time, you may be temporarily blocked.
 - You are dependent of me keeping up with the AI provider costs, and I am not Santa Claus, if they start asking me too much (or better anything at all), and there are no donations, I will turn it off also :)
+- Sometime in the future (if there is no money on the provider) I may switch to a free model, which means very few requests per day and limited reasoning

 ### Personal